A Fairly Odd Christmas: Production

 Twenty days after the premiere of A Fairly Odd Movie: Grow Up, Timmy Turner! on Nickelodeon, The Fairly OddParents creator and film writer Butch Hartman tweeted that he was working on ideas for a sequel to Grow Up, Timmy Turner!
 On March 14, 2012, during Nickelodeon's 2012-2013 Upfront, the aforementioned sequel film was announced.

 A Fairly Odd Christmas was filmed in Vancouver, British Columbia, Canada, from March 23 to April 18, 2012.
-On November 8, Columbia Records and Nickelodeon announced the release of the holiday album Merry Nickmas; the album includes a recording of "Santa Claus is Coming to Town", by Rachel Crow, which would be featured in A Fairly Odd Christmas.
+On November 8, Columbia Records and Nickelodeon announced the release of the holiday album Merry Nickmas; the album includes a recording of "Santa Claus Is Comin' to Town", by Rachel Crow, which would be featured in A Fairly Odd Christmas.
 On November 9, TV Guide officially announced that the film would premiere on November 30 and released its first trailer.
 However, on November 16, Nickelodeon changed the premiere date to November 29, and Nickelodeon's official website for the film released a trailer announcing the new airdate.
 On November 16, Nickelodeon stated, via Twitter, that they would air the film again on November 30.